thomasyu888/synpy-sdk-client/docs/EntityServicesApi.md

 # Enter a context with an instance of the API client
 with synclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = synclient.EntityServicesApi(api_client)
+    api_instance = entity_services_api.EntityServicesApi(api_client)
-    id = 'id_example' # str | The ID of the Entity.
+    id = "id_example" # str | The ID of the Entity.
-version_number = 56 # int | The version number of the Entity.
+    version_number = 1 # int | The version number of the Entity.
     redirect = True # bool | When set to false, the URL will be returned as text/plain instead of redirecting.  (optional)

+    # example passing only required values which don't have defaults set
     try:
         # Get the URL of the preview file associated with a specific version of a FileEntity.
+        api_response = api_instance.file_preview_redirect_url_for_version(id, version_number)
+        pprint(api_response)
+    except synclient.ApiException as e:
+        print("Exception when calling EntityServicesApi->file_preview_redirect_url_for_version: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Get the URL of the preview file associated with a specific version of a FileEntity.
         api_response = api_instance.file_preview_redirect_url_for_version(id, version_number, redirect=redirect)
         pprint(api_response)
-    except ApiException as e:
+    except synclient.ApiException as e:
         print("Exception when calling EntityServicesApi->file_preview_redirect_url_for_version: %s\n" % e)
 ```